zhuj/kafka-offset-monitor/README.md

 [![Build Status](https://travis-ci.org/quantifind/KafkaOffsetMonitor.svg?branch=master)](https://travis-ci.org/quantifind/KafkaOffsetMonitor)

-This is an app to monitor your kafka consumers and their position (offset) in the queue.
+This is an app to monitor your kafka consumers and their position (offset) in the log.

-You can see the current consumer groups, for each group the topics that they are consuming and the position of the group in each topic queue.
-This is useful to understand how quick you are consuming from a queue and how fast the queue is growing.
+You can see the current consumer groups, for each group the topics that they are consuming and the position of the group in each topic log.
+This is useful to understand how quick you are consuming from a log and how fast the log is growing.
 It allows for debuging kafka producers and consumers or just to have an idea of what is going on in your system.

-The app keeps an history of queue position and lag of the consumers so you can have an overview of what has happened in the last days.
+The app keeps a history of log position and lag of the consumers so you can have an overview of what has happened in the last days.
+The amount of history to keep is definable at runtime.

 Here are a few screenshots: